SonaliK7654/Custom-DNS-Server/README.md

-An Authooritative DNS server using Node.js and UDP sockets, capable of resolving A and CNAME records through an in-memory data store.
+An Authoritative DNS server using Node.js and UDP sockets, capable of resolving A and CNAME records through an in-memory data store.